Belal-Elmikkawy/RT2_Assignment2/README.md

-# Subgroup I1: SAM‑Enhanced 3D Semantic SLAM
+# SAM‑Enhanced 3D Semantic SLAM

 ## About the Project & Problem Solved
 Traditional SLAM (Simultaneous Localization and Mapping) systems excel at creating geometric maps of an environment but lack semantic understanding.
 This restricts robots from performing high-level tasks such as finding specific objects or understanding scene context.